In this tutorial I will describe the functions used to cut pieces of text - LEFT, RIGHT, and MID.

 For both functions num_chars argument is optional.
 When you ignore it, it will be downloaded by default only one character of text - the first in the event of the LEFT function, the last in the RIGHT function.
 If num_chars will be greater than the length of the text, the functions return the entire text.

+If you want to cut a certain number of characters from the middle of a cell, you can use the MID function.
 To display a certain number of characters from text starting at a specific location allows MID function.
 Here's the syntax:

 MID (text; start_num; [num_chars])